ZhuangLab/storm-analysis/storm_analysis/voronoi/README.txt

 python ./voronoi_analysis.py molecule_list.bin 1.25 ./

-This will create 3 output files:
+This will create 4 output files:

+voronoi.txt - A record of what the Voronoi parameters were.

 molecule_srt_list.bin - A molecule list file with the molecules cluster id stored in the "lk" field.